gherardobertini/-bowling-game-kata/README.md

-# -bowling-game-kata
+# Bowling Game Kata
-This is a kata for Bowling Game
+This is a kata for Bowling Game in PHP

+Taken from Uncle Bob's article [TheBowlingGameKata](http://butunclebob.com/ArticleS.UncleBob.TheBowlingGameKata)